Adderall Neurotoxicity: How Dangerous Is It?

 - Breathing difficulties.

-Regular use of Adderall, even with a prescription and a legitimate medical need for the drug, can cause a person to become dependent on it.
+Long-term Adderall misuse can lead a person to become dependent on it.
 Physical dependence occurs when the brain is used to the way the drug interacts with the central nervous system and the way it influences its chemical makeup.
-Natural levels of norepinephrine, a form of adrenaline, as well as mood-regulating neurotransmitters serotonin and dopamine are disrupted by the presence of Adderall.
+Natural levels of norepinephrine, a form of adrenaline, as well as mood-regulating neurotransmitters serotonin and dopamine can be disrupted by the presence of Adderall.

 Over time, the brain can come to expect the drug to regulate the levels of these chemical messengers and is no longer be able to keep up normal production, transmission, and reabsorption of them on its own.
 As a result, withdrawal symptoms and intense cravings can ensue, which may lead to addiction.